 - Enlist a professor or faculty member to give a virtual talk or webinar to your chapter members about a specific class.

-- Develop an online study group for your chapter, or an academic help program where members can ask for help with specific classes.
+- Offer tutoring or an academic help program where members can ask for help with specific classes.

 - If you don’t already have one, set up an online outline bank.